oroinc/crm/src/Oro/Bundle/CaseBundle/Resources/doc/api/case_comment.md

 #### get_subresource

-Retrieve the record of the user who last updated a specific case comment record.
+Retrieve a record of the user who last updated a specific case comment record.

 #### get_relationship